noviembre/forumttd00/app/me/log.md

 - this both methods are complicated to figure it out, between both methods are sharing problems.
 #### 63.a Image Validation (temp solution)
  - there is just one method which is not ok(a_valid_avatar_must_be_provided).
 Lets see what happens.
+### 64. Profile user Image is not working.
+- I have to save manually to public/avatars/ folder